 A Comprehensive File Transfer Solution

 Adopting a comprehensive solution will reduce the maintenance and administrative burden on IT, saving time and valuable resources.
 A comprehensive solution also enables IT to focus on integrating a single solution across various applications internally, which is not likely to ever happen with multiple solutions in place.

 Thru is the comprehensive solution for file transfer in the enterprise.
-Connecting with common business applications such as Outlook, Thru also provides native mobile applications for EFSS.
-Multiple protocols, a SOA design, and an extremely flexible and scalable platform enables Thru to address even very difficult B2B workflows.
+Connecting with common business applications such as Microsoft Outlook, Thru also provides native mobile applications for EFSS.
+Multiple protocols, an SOA design and an extremely flexible and scalable platform enables Thru to address even very difficult B2B workflows.
 By packaging these technologies into a one platform solution, Thru provides a single source of truth for the widest range of files being transferred in and around the enterprise.